-Esther records a historical story of how a plot to exterminate the entire Jewish population is averted by God's providential workings through the godly Jewess, Queen Esther.
+Esther records a historical story of how God's providential workings avert a plot to exterminate the entire Jewish population through the godly Jewess, Queen Esther.
 The account cites the threat to the Jews (Esther 1-4) and the triumph of the Jews over those who threatened their existence (Esther 5-10).
-Chapter 9 celebrates the preservation of the nation in the Feast of Purim-an annual reminder of God's faithfulness on their behalf.
+Chapter 9 celebrates the nation's preservation in the Feast of Purim-an annual reminder of God's faithfulness on their behalf.